itseez3d/metaperson/docs/business-integration/unity/additional_samples/photon_sample.md

 ---
 sidebar_label: 'Multiplayer Photon sample'
-description: Unity Multiplayer Photon Sample
+description: "MetaPerson Unity multiplayer sample built with Photon — see how to sync selfie-based 3D avatars across players in a networked scene.
+Available on GitHub."
 sidebar_position: 2
 ---